beyondstorage/beyond-ctl/docs/rfcs/21-parse-profile-input.md

 So I propose to add following rules when parse input:

 - using `:` as the separator between `profile` and `key`, such as `test-s3:dir_to_list`.
-- try to find `profile` with given `name` (in both situation listed below, error would return if connection string invalid)
+- try to find `profile` with given `name`
-    - if found, use `profile`'s connection string
+    - if found, use `profile`'s connection string, error would return if connection string invalid
-    - if not, treat it as raw connection string, e.g. `s3://bucket-name/dir/:object_name`
+    - if not, a `profile not found` error would return
 - if no separator found, treat input as local fs path
     - if the path is an absolute path, set `/` as `work_dir`, and the input as `key`
     - if the path is a relative path, set `pwd` as `work_dir`, and the input as `key`